rhysd/wandbox-vim/README.md

 - No plugin is allowed to have no test
 - Make an option list prettier
 - Separate default setting and use setting
-- --filetype option
 - Output error and warning to location-list
-- Do not use python interface because it can't cancel with `<C-c>`

 ## Libraries wandbox-vim Using